rodolfo-r-a-da-silva/lib-pdm/docs/unit-tests/module_functions.md

 ### "Equals to" functions tests
 - [ ] Initialization with correct parameters
+    - [ ] Does not set input 2 or higher
+    - [ ] Sets input 0
+    - [ ] Sets input 1
     - [ ] Does not initialize without inputs
     - [ ] Does not initialize with only one input
     - [ ] Initializes with two inputs
 - [ ] Function logic
-    - [ ] Input 1 lesser than input 2 results in false
+    - [ ] Input 0 lesser than input 1 results in false
-    - [ ] Input 1 greater than input 2 results in false
+    - [ ] Input 0 greater than input 1 results in false
-    - [ ] Input 1 equals to input 2 results in true
+    - [ ] Input 0 equals to input 1 results in true

 ### "Less than" functions tests
 - [ ] Initialization with correct parameters
+    - [ ] Does not set input 2 or higher
+    - [ ] Sets input 0
+    - [ ] Sets input 1
     - [ ] Does not initialize without inputs
     - [ ] Does not initialize with only one input
     - [ ] Initializes with two inputs
 - [ ] Function logic
-    - [ ] Input 1 lesser than input 2 results in true
+    - [ ] Input 0 lesser than input 1 results in true
-    - [ ] Input 1 greater than input 2 results in false
+    - [ ] Input 0 greater than input 1 results in false
-    - [ ] Input 1 equals to input 2 results in false
+    - [ ] Input 0 equals to input 1 results in false

 ### "More than" functions tests
 - [ ] Initialization with correct parameters
+    - [ ] Does not set input 2 or higher
+    - [ ] Sets input 0
+    - [ ] Sets input 1
     - [ ] Does not initialize without inputs
     - [ ] Does not initialize with only one input
     - [ ] Initializes with two inputs
 - [ ] Function logic
-    - [ ] Input 1 lesser than input 2 results in false
+    - [ ] Input 0 lesser than input 1 results in false
-    - [ ] Input 1 greater than input 2 results in true
+    - [ ] Input 0 greater than input 1 results in true
-    - [ ] Input 1 equals to input 2 results in false
+    - [ ] Input 0 equals to input 1 results in false

 ### "Sum" functions tests
 - [ ] Initialization with correct parameters
+    - [ ] Does not set input 2 or higher
+    - [ ] Sets input 0
+    - [ ] Sets input 1
     - [ ] Does not initialize without inputs
     - [ ] Does not initialize with only one input
     - [ ] Initializes with two inputs
 - [ ] Function logic
-    - [ ] Result in the sum of input 1 and input 2
+    - [ ] Result is the sum of input 1 and input 2

 ### "Hysteresis" functions tests
 - [ ] Initialization with correct parameters
+    - [ ] Does not set input 1 or higher
+    - [ ] Sets input 0
     - [ ] Does not initialize without inputs
-    - [ ] Does not initialize with only one input
+    - [ ] Initializes with only one input
-    - [ ] Initializes with two inputs
 - [ ] Function logic

 ### "Blink" functions tests
 - [ ] Initialization with correct parameters
+    - [ ] Does not set input 1 or higher
+    - [ ] Sets input 0
     - [ ] Does not initialize without inputs
+    - [ ] Does not initialize without input edge configured
-    - [ ] Initializes with only one input
+    - [ ] Initializes with only one input and edge configured
 - [ ] Function logic

 ### "Pulse" functions tests
 - [ ] Initialization with correct parameters
+    - [ ] Does not set input 1 or higher
+    - [ ] Sets input 0
     - [ ] Does not initialize without inputs
+    - [ ] Does not initialize without input edge configured
-    - [ ] Initializes with only one input
+    - [ ] Initializes with only one input and edge configured
 - [ ] Function logic

 ### "Set" functions tests
 - [ ] Initialization with correct parameters
     - [ ] Does not initialize without inputs
     - [ ] Does not initialize with only one input
+    - [ ] Does not initialize without input edges configured
-    - [ ] Initializes with two inputs
+    - [ ] Initializes with two inputs and edges configured
 - [ ] Function logic

 ### "Reset" functions tests
 - [ ] Initialization with correct parameters
     - [ ] Does not initialize without inputs
     - [ ] Does not initialize with only one input
+    - [ ] Does not initialize without input edges configured
-    - [ ] Initializes with two inputs
+    - [ ] Initializes with two inputs and edges configured
 - [ ] Function logic

 ### "Toggle" functions tests
 - [ ] Initialization with correct parameters
     - [ ] Does not initialize without inputs
     - [ ] Does not initialize with only one input
+    - [ ] Does not initialize without input edges configured
-    - [ ] Initializes with two inputs
+    - [ ] Initializes with two inputs and edges configured
 - [ ] Function logic

 ### "Counter" functions tests
 - [ ] Initialization with correct parameters
     - [ ] Does not initialize without inputs
     - [ ] Does not initialize with only one input
+    - [ ] Does not initialize without input edges configured
-    - [ ] Initializes with four inputs
+    - [ ] Initializes with four inputs and edges configured
 - [ ] Function logic